prateek-yadav/prateek-yadav1/_pages/about.md

 social: true
 ---

 Hey, I am a Research Assistant at the Indian Institute of Technology(IIT), Madras under the guidance of [Prof. Arun Rajkumar](https://sites.google.com/view/arun-rajkumar){:target="_blank"}.
-My research goal is to better understand deep learning models which would enable us to make them more interpretable, robust, fair and efficient.
-I am particularly interested in exploiting structure and geometry in deep learning models and their applications to natural language processing, recommender systems, and other areas.
-Recently, I have also developed a slight interest in causal inference.
+My research goal is to better understand deep learning models and enabling them to learn causal principals.
+I am also interested in exploiting structure and geometry in deep learning models and to make them more interpretable, robust, and fair.

 Over the past few years, I have been fortunate to work with [Prof. Partha Talukdar](http://talukdar.net){:target="_blank"} at Machine and Language Learning Lab and I have also spent some time at Microsoft Research, India.
 I completed my undergraduate degree in mathematics in 2018 from [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/){:target="_blank"} and my bachelor's thesis was supervised by [Prof. Partha Talukdar](http://talukdar.net){:target="_blank"} and [Prof. Kaushal Verma](http://math.iisc.ac.in/~kverma/){:target="_blank"}.